akshat2602/cg-hw/hw1/115701571_hw1/README.md

 (these directories should be further renamed to `yoursbuid_hwx` as specified above).
 Note that the working directory must be **exactly** root of your project (its parent directories, e.g. path to `hw1/`, won't work).

-## Appendix

-Please include any other stuff you would like to mention in this section.
-E.g., your suggestion on possible combinations of cubic curve parameters in this programming part.